mabrobotics/MD80-x-CANdle-Documentation/quick_start_guide/QuickStartGuide.md

 ## Video tutorials

 Check out our video tutorials if you prefer this way of presentation:
-1. Guide on how to set up a new MD80 to work with a motor of your choice: [MD80 x CANdle - Brushless Motor Setup Guide](https://www.youtube.com/watch?v=74zTUlJ2hmo&list=PLYKmGVZotGRoMR8eV5AuC2XP_qJsL6Bu6&index=5)
+1. Guide on how to set up a new MD80 to work with a motor of your choice: [MD x CANdle - Brushless Motor Setup Guide](https://www.youtube.com/watch?v=74zTUlJ2hmo&list=PLYKmGVZotGRoMR8eV5AuC2XP_qJsL6Bu6&index=5)
-2. Quick startup guide - watch when your motor is already configured and you'd like to try the examples: [MD80 x CANdle - Getting Started Tutorial](https://www.youtube.com/watch?v=bIZuhFpFtus&list=PLYKmGVZotGRoMR8eV5AuC2XP_qJsL6Bu6&index=1)
+2. Quick startup guide - watch when your motor is already configured and you'd like to try the examples: [MD x CANdle - Getting Started Tutorial](https://www.youtube.com/watch?v=bIZuhFpFtus&list=PLYKmGVZotGRoMR8eV5AuC2XP_qJsL6Bu6&index=1)
-3. MDtool guide - a short introduction to MDtool and its basic commands (at this point the MDtool has evolved, however, the main principles are the same) [MD80 x CANdle - MDtool](https://www.youtube.com/watch?v=BrojxsU8oD8&list=PLYKmGVZotGRoMR8eV5AuC2XP_qJsL6Bu6&index=2)
+3. MDtool guide - a short introduction to MDtool and its basic commands (at this point the MDtool has evolved, however, the main principles are the same) [MD x CANdle - MDtool](https://www.youtube.com/watch?v=BrojxsU8oD8&list=PLYKmGVZotGRoMR8eV5AuC2XP_qJsL6Bu6&index=2)
-4. Motion modes guide - an introduction to motion modes available on MD80 [MD80 x CANdle - motion modes](https://www.youtube.com/watch?v=XnD8sG22zro&list=PLYKmGVZotGRoMR8eV5AuC2XP_qJsL6Bu6&index=3)
+4. Motion modes guide - an introduction to motion modes available on MD80 [MD x CANdle - motion modes](https://www.youtube.com/watch?v=XnD8sG22zro&list=PLYKmGVZotGRoMR8eV5AuC2XP_qJsL6Bu6&index=3)
-5. ROS/ROS2 startup guide - an introduction to ROS/ROS2 drivers for MD80 [MD80 x CANdle - ROS/ROS2 startup guide](https://www.youtube.com/watch?v=6sLQNaJKuJY&list=PLYKmGVZotGRoMR8eV5AuC2XP_qJsL6Bu6&index=4)
+5. ROS/ROS2 startup guide - an introduction to ROS/ROS2 drivers for MD80 [MD x CANdle - ROS/ROS2 startup guide](https://www.youtube.com/watch?v=6sLQNaJKuJY&list=PLYKmGVZotGRoMR8eV5AuC2XP_qJsL6Bu6&index=4)

 (configuring_MD80_for_new_motor)=
 ## Configuring the MD80 controller for a new motor